 So how do small dogs become even smaller?
 Unfortunately, the only way that dogs become teacup size is through selective breeding.

 While runts can have health issues of their own, the story doesn’t stop there.
-Unscrupulous money makers don’t care about diversifying the gene pool but are content to interbreed, mothers with sons, sibling to sibling and fathers to daughters.
+Unscrupulous money makers don’t care about diversifying the gene pool but are content to interbreed, mothers with sons, sibling to sibling, and fathers to daughters.
 Any inherent health conditions get passed on, and interbreeding creates issues of its own.

-What’s more, denying puppies essential nutrition produces smaller dogs, lying about their age and selling them before eight weeks old and breeding the mother at the beginning or end of her heat cycle, so the pups are born prematurely all create smaller dogs.
+What’s more, denying puppies essential nutrition produces smaller dogs, lying about their age and selling them before eight weeks old, and breeding the mother at the beginning or end of her heat cycle, so the pups are born prematurely all create smaller dogs.

-The health of teacup puppies
+The health of teacup dogs

 The unfortunate reality for teacup puppies is that many of them suffer from lifelong health problems.
 Irrespective of the parent breed, these micro mutts commonly suffer from serious health issues and congenital disabilities that include the following;

-- Skulls that are malformed, with a permanent soft-spot
+- Malformed skulls, with a permanent soft-spot

 - Brittle bones and reduced bone density making the dog extraordinarily fragile and prone to fractures